 Total incontinence is the continuous and total loss of urinary control.
 It means that you are always leaking urine.
 It happens when the muscle that controls the release of urine (sphincter) no longer works.

 What causes total incontinence?

-One cause is neurogenic bladder.
-This is a neurological problem that prevents the bladder from emptying as it should.
-Spinal cord injuries, multiple sclerosis, and other disorders that affect nerve function can also lead to total incontinence.
-In women it can be caused by a vesicovaginal fistula.
-This is an abnormal connection between the urinary tract and the vagina.
+One cause of total incontinence is neurogenic bladder.
+This nerve problem prevents the bladder from emptying as it should.
+Other causes can be spinal cord injuries, multiple sclerosis, and other disorders that affect nerve function.
+In women it can be caused by an abnormal connection between the urinary tract and the vagina.

 Total incontinence is usually treated by using a thin flexible tube, called a catheter.
 You use it to empty the bladder regularly.
 Absorbent products such as pads or disposable underwear are usually used when other methods of treating incontinence haven't worked or can't be used.
 These methods may help you manage the problem.